ChrisALee/Infant-Nutrition/client/README.md

 // client/components/SomeComponentWithProps.tsx
 export default props => {
-    // Most likely more efficient way of doing this particular example, but I just wanted to show how to use props this way if (props.someProperty === 'tom') {
+    // There is most likely a more efficient way of doing this particular example
+    // but I just wanted to show how to use props this way if (props.someProperty === 'tom') {
         return <div>{props.someProprty} does not like you!</div>;
     } else if (props.someProperty === 'bob'){